franck-chester/franck-chester.github.io/_thisWeek/Week ending 2021-11-19.md

 ---
 layout: weekending
-tags:
+tags: fargate ecs aws caching
 date: 2021-11-19
 ---

-This blurb was auto generated, probably because I have been too busy to write down anything about my week.
+This week has been split between researching REST API caching best practices, and AWS ECS (elastic container services) and the differences between container and fargate tasks.

-Hopefully I have written some posts and/or posted interesting links :
+Haven't had time to write anything myself, although I've done a big piece about caching for work which I might later reformat as a post as I've gathered quite a lot of useful info.